Carsinalys/React-Express/README.md

-propgect on express with react, database is mongoDB
+project on express with react, database is mongoDB